-Open the calculation setup [Calculation Setup] to define a few parameters relevant for the multislice calculation of CBED patterns.
-For the beginning we leave the Sample Mistilt at the default values of (0, 0) deg.
-We will generate an image series over sample thickness by defining periodic readout steps (Sample Thickness Steps) with 16 slices.
-This number of slices corresponds to steps of 2.3 nm thickness.
-Also set the number of Repeats per scan position to 100!
-This number defines the amount of averaging over frozen-lattice configurations and over the source distribution function for each CBED pattern.
-The total calculation time scales with this number.
-In order to perform the averaging over the source distribution function, please also activate the partial coherence option for source size.
-The [Calculation Setup] dialog should now look similar to the screenshot below.
+Open the Calculation Setup dialog to define a few parameters relevant for the multislice calculation of CBED patterns.
+Select the General Multislice tab and set the Sample Mistilt to the default values of (0, 0) deg.
+We will generate an image series over sample thickness by defining periodic readout steps (Sample Thickness Steps) with 16 slices (2.3 nm).
+Also set the number of Repeats per scan position to 100 for averaging over frozen-lattice configurations and over the source distribution function for each CBED pattern.
+Activate the partial coherence option for source size.

-[Calculation setup for CBED simulations including averaging over frozen-lattice configurations and over the source distribution function.
-Sample thickness steps of 16 slices will be used to generate a series of images.]
+Multislice calculation setup for CBED simulations including averaging over frozen-lattice configurations and over the source distribution function.

 At this point you have setup all the parameters required for the CBED simulation.
-Exit the [Calculation Setup] by clicking the [OK] button.
+Exit the Calculation Setup dialog by clicking the [OK] button.

 Running the simulations

 Select Probe propagation & CBED as calculation type and start the CBED calculation by clicking on the big [Start Calculation ...] button.
 Two additinal dialogs will appear.
 One dialog informs you about the calculation progress including an estimate of the remaining calculation time.
 The other dialog gives a preview on the calculation result, where the average electron probe intensity distribution builds up with more runs of the multislice algorithm.
 The progress dialog is closed automatically when the calculation is finished.